Why you should move to Longfellow And Howe in particular.

-We moved to Longfellow (or more precisely, Howe) in 2013.
+We moved to the Longfellow neighborhood in South Minneapolis in 2013.
 As we’ve settled in, we’ve grown to appreciate how much we like this little corner of the city.

-Two big barriers separate Longfellow from the surrounding area: the Mississippi River to the east and the generally crappy Highway 55 (aka Hiawatha), to the west.
-This carves out Longfellow into it’s own little town within the city.
+Two big barriers separate Longfellow from the surrounding area: the Mississippi River to the east and the generally crappy Highway 55 (aka Hiawatha Avenue), to the west.
+This carves out Longfellow into its own little town within the city.
 It flies under the radar in many ways.
 Other parts of the city are more safe/dangerous, connected/isolated, hip/stale, white/diverse, energized/depressing.
 Longfellow is a nice balance.

 - Quiet and safe, with quick access to neighborhood parks and the river.

 - Nice homes, with many young families moving to the neighborhood.
-Good options at all price points.
+Inventory is scarce, but prices are still more affordable than many other areas of south Minneapolis.

 - Fast to downtown Minneapolis, the U, most of south and northeast Minneapolis, and the neighborhoods of St. Paul by the river.
 A quick hop on the interstate gets you to downtown St. Paul, Roseville, Richfield, or Bloomington.

 - Excellent biking connections via the Greenway, West River Road, Hiawatha Trail, and Minnehaha.
-Improvements to 38th St are in the works.
+After much heated discussion, the 38th Street bike lanes are now striped and are fine.

 - The best grocery store in the city (Seward Coop), with a little market (Longfellow Market) just up the street.